aspelund/MAValidator/README.md

 MAValidator
 ===========

 Small javascript validation library that is easy to use for async validation and validation chains.
-Uses MADeferred.
+Uses MADeferred (see https://github.com/aspelund/MADeferred/) and jQuery.

 Here is an example validation for immediate validation after a input field has changed:
 ```html